Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 Why I Love It:

 - Search Everywhere: The single best feature for when you just need to get away.
-Type “Everywhere” as your destination and see the cheapest flights from your city.
+Type “Everywhere” as your destination.

-- Whole Month View: Unlike calendars that show a few weeks, Skyscanner shows you the cheapest day to fly in an entire month.
+- Whole Month View: See the cheapest day to fly in an entire month at a glance.

-- Great for Complex Trips: Its multi-city and open-jaw search options are intuitive and powerful.
+- Great for Complex Trips: Intuitive multi-city and open-jaw search options.

 Find Deals with Skyscanner